AdaCore/learn/content/courses/intro-to-ada/chapters/tasking.rst

   ready to accept a call to the corresponding entry from the master task.

-- The other task calls the task entry, in a manner similar to a procedure call, to synchronize with it.
+- The other task calls the task entry, in a manner similar to a procedure call, to synchronize with the entry.

 This synchronization between tasks is called *rendezvous*.
 Let's see an
 example: